-The three black crows are the opposite of the three white soldiers, this is a strong bear reversal signal.
-At the end of an uptrend, three bearish candles follow each other causing a reversal/ continuation.
+The three black crows are the opposite of the three white soldiers; this is a strong bear reversal signal.
+Three bearish candles follow each other at the end of an uptrend, causing a reversal/ continuation.

-For this pattern to be valid, the candles have to have large bodies and little wicks.
-The close of the second candle especially has to be above the first candlestick in this formation.
+For this pattern to be valid, the candles must have large bodies and little wicks.
+The second candle’s close must be above the first candlestick in this formation.